-• Two letters from arm's-length referees who are researchers of international stature and

-- who are familiar with the researcher's work; and - One letter from a non-arm's-length referee (a former supervisor, mentor, collaborator, or corporate sponsor familiar with the researcher).
+- Two letters from arm's-length referees who are researchers of international stature and who are familiar with the researcher's work; and - One letter from a non-arm's-length referee (a former supervisor, mentor, or collaborator familiar with the researcher). - Referees cannot be affiliated with the nominating institution, faculty, or department. - Reference letters must be dated less than 6 months from submission date.

-Do not choose an arm's-length referee from the University of Toronto or its affiliates-the reviewers may question the objectivity of the referee and may not be confident that the referee is sufficiently arm's-length.
+Do not choose an arm's-length referee from the University of Toronto or its affiliates - the reviewers may question the objectivity of the referee and may not be confident that the referee is sufficiently arm's-length.